Acyonix/Cheetah/README.md

 ## Development

-Currently, this is a rather simple Cargo project.
+This is a rather simple Cargo project.
 You should be able to simply clone this repo, then `cd` into the project folder and run `cargo run` to get it going.

 ## Implemented Features

 As of yet, there are no features that are actually implemented in this project.
-It is still just a Hello World project.
+It's basically still at the Hello World part